lingtalfi/BumbleBee/Autoload/README.md

 ```

-Notice that the first component of the namespace is "Controller".
+Notice that the first component of the namespace is still "Controller".

-But then the Butineur autoloader will look here:
+But then the Butineur autoloader will look in the following directory:

 - /path/to/controller/MyCompany/Test/DemoController.php